jutivia/Coinvise-MarketPlace-Review/READMe.md

 ##
     _calculateCut()
-- This  ` internal`   ` view`  function takes in the number `amount` as a parameter and calculates the Coinvise's cut of any listed amount of an NFT.
+- This  ` internal`   ` view`  function takes in the number `amount` as a parameter and calculates the Coinvise's cut of the listed amount of an NFT.
-- It returns the multiplication of the `amount` parameter and the `premiumPercentage`, divvided by the multiplication of the exponent of (`premiumPercentageDecimals` + 2).
+- It returns the multiplication of the `amount` parameter and the `premiumPercentage`, divided by the multiplication of the exponent of (`premiumPercentageDecimals` + 2).

 ##
     getCurrentNftListingIds()